 What are the most common motorcycle accident injuries?

-Motorcycle riders don’t have the luxury of relying on airbags when they get into an accident.
+A motorcycle rider doesn’t have the luxury of relying on airbags when they get into an accident.
 So, when riders do get into an accident, they often result in catastrophic injuries.
 Among the most common motorcycle accident injuries are:

 - Traumatic brain injuries (TBIs)